outscale/terraform-provider-outscale/website/docs/r/snapshot.html.markdown

 * `description` - (Optional) A description for the snapshot.
 * `file_location` - (Optional) The pre-signed URL of the snapshot you want to import from the OSU bucket.
-* `snapshot_size` - (Optional) The size of the snapshot created in your account, in gibibytes (GiB).
+* `snapshot_size` - (Optional) The size of the snapshot created in your account, in bytes.
 This size must be exactly the same as the source snapshot one.
-The maximum allowed size is 14,901 GiB.
+The maximum allowed size is 14,901 bytes.
 * `source_region_name` - (Optional) The name of the source Region, which must be the same as the Region of your account.
 * `source_snapshot_id` - (Optional) The ID of the snapshot you want to copy.
 * `volume_id` - (Optional) The ID of the volume you want to create a snapshot of.